Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 ### User authentication

-In your application, you will likely show some user-specific data, for example the store order list.
-To do that, your iframe application will need to know:
+Native apps can help you show store data, like orders or products.
+To do that, your application will need to know:

-* The ID of the store using your application at the moment
+* Store ID of a merchant
-* The token that allows to access the store data
+* Access token for the Ecwid REST API
-* The language of the Ecwid Control Panel
+* Language of the Ecwid Control Panel
-* Optional application state to initialize the app with
+* Application state to initialize the app with (optional)

 Ecwid will pass this data to your application as soon as it is opened in Ecwid Control panel.
-The way data is passed to your application and the way you should decrypt the received data depends on whether you process it on a client or a server side of your application.

-Below, you will find the description of a default user authentication for native applications.
+See the available user authentication methods for native applications below.

 #### Default User Authentication

 In the default user auth process, Ecwid will call your iframe URL like this:

 `https://www.example.com/my-app-iframe-page#53035362c226163636573735f746f6b656e223a22776d6`

+Where the `#53035362c226163636573735f746f6b656e223a22776d6` is the payload, containing store information described above.

 This process allows for simple user authentication in your app using the **Ecwid JS SDK**.